satori-chatbots/chatbot-dojo/README.md

 - `SECRET_KEY` — Django secret key (auto-generated)
 - `DEBUG` — Set to `True` or `False` (default: True)

-To generate or update your `.env` file with all required variables, run:
+To generate or update your `.env` file with all required variables, you can use `make`:
 ```bash
 make env
 ```

-This will run the script at `scripts/generate_env.py`, which will create or update `.env` with all necessary keys.
+This will run the script at `scripts/generate_env.py`.
 You can also run the script directly:
 ```bash
 python scripts/generate_env.py
 ```